solsoftware/capsula/tutorial.md

 **Capsula** library lets you build JavaScript applications using highly reusable, flexible, and encapsulated software components called "capsules".
 With Capsula you can:

 - create your application out of **encapsulated components** - capsules.
-- have **multi-level architectural views** of your application and **handle complexity better**.
+- have **multi-level architectural views** of your application which helps handle complexity better.
-- easily implement complex behavioral lifecycles using **state machines**.
+- easily implement complex lifecycles using **state machines**.
+- **build user interfaces flexibly** by leveraging quite a unique way of managing layout.
+- **handle asynchronous communication** focusing only on what's essential.
 - be **both declarative and imperative** having the best of both worlds.
-Artifacts developed either way speak the same language and could seamlessly be combined and used together.
-- **increase flexibility** of your UI components by managing layout and behavior in quite a unique way.
-- **handle asynchronous communication** focusing only on what's essential.
 - exploit **really fast dev cycle** of plain JavaScript; no transpiling in the process.
 - expect even more, according to our [goals]({{ "/the-goals-of-capsula" | relative_url }}){:target="_blank"}.

-Capsula is a sort of dynamic, [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming){:target="_blank"} "language" that accommodates many new and powerful concepts designed to handle complexity and favor abstraction, encapsulation, flexibility, and reuse.
+Capsula is a sort of dynamic, [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming){:target="_blank"} "language" that accommodates many new and concepts designed to handle complexity and favor abstraction, encapsulation, flexibility, and reuse.
 It is especially suitable for applications that exploit composite design pattern, i.e. for applications that could be built by recursively composing encapsulated modules into larger modules all the way up to the whole application.

+Capsula provides state machines as mechanism for handling complex lifecycles, i.e. objects that have many different states and move from one to another during their lifetime.

-Capsula addresses communication based on the client-server (request-response) paradigm.
+Capsula also addresses communication based on the client-server (request-response) paradigm.
 It provides for decoupling clients from technical details of communication and enables programmers to deal with essential matters only, as well as to easily mock server-side part of communication.

 Capsula is quite suitable for building user interfaces since they are usually built by using composition.
 Capsula provides both for templates and object-oriented way of widget manipulation.
 By default, Capsula supports building web UIs (relies on the DOM API), however this can be changed by extending it to work with any other JavaScript widget API, both client- or server-side.